i-cav/2026/cfp.md

 Papers can include a clearly marked appendix, however, the reviewers are not obliged to read the contents of these appendices.
 All page limits do not include references and appendices.

 Papers in all four categories must be submitted by January 28, 2026 AoE, and should be in LNCS format.
+Note [Springer's guidelines regarding AI Authorship]([https://anthonywlin.github.io](https://www.springer.com/gp/editorial-policies/artificial-intelligence--ai-/25428500)).
 Simultaneous submission to other conferences with proceedings or submission of material that has already been published elsewhere is not allowed.

 #### TWO-STAGE-REVIEW-PROCESS (NEW)

 Owing to the increasing number of submissions, CAV has decided to implement a two-stage reviewing process.
 In the first stage, each paper will get two reviews.
 Papers with sufficient support by the reviewers will proceed to the next stage, where they will receive two additional reviews; other papers will be rejected early.
-The tentative notification date for early rejected papers is around March 4, 2026.
+The tentative notification date for the outcome of the first round is around March 4, 2026.
 Authors whose papers have passed the first stage will have the option to respond to reviewer comments in a rebuttal phase.

 #### ARTIFACTS
 Authors of accepted papers will be invited (but are not required) to submit a relevant artifact for evaluation by the artifact evaluation committee.
 Authors are encouraged to consult SIGPLAN’s Empirical Evaluation Guidelines when reporting on empirical results.